GilOliveira/schemadotorg/modules/schemadotorg_field_group/README.md

   an entity type's default form.
 - Select the default field group type used when adding a field group to an entity type's default view display.
+- Enter the Schema.org types and properties that should NOT have field groups.